HKU-BAL/ONT-TB-NF/README.md

 The ONT-TB-NF pipeline is dedicated to detecting *[Mycobacterium tuberculosis](https://en.wikipedia.org/wiki/Mycobacterium_tuberculosis)* (TB) antibiotic-resistance genes from ONT sequencing data.

-The input sequencing data can be obtained from various setting for [ONT sequencing](https://nanoporetech.com/products), include:
+The input sequencing data can be obtained from various settings for [ONT sequencing](https://nanoporetech.com/products), including:
 - Adaptive sequencing (like from [readfish](https://github.com/looselab/readfish) or [UNCALLED](https://github.com/skovaka/UNCALLED)),
 - Amplicon sequencing (by amplifying specific regions in the TB genome),
 - Standard whole genome sequencing (WGS).